CCC Events

 August 9-10, 2023 · Washington, DC

 The slowing of Moore’s law and the end of Dennard scaling has reduced the dominance of general purpose processor architectures.
 Accelerators and other approaches optimized for specific operations and data structures have been developed as the go-to alternative.
-This CCC workshop will focus on the opportunities, challenges, and questions which arise from this shift.
+This CCC workshop focused on the opportunities, challenges, and questions which arises from this shift.

 5 Year Update to the Next Steps in Quantum Computing Workshop